kozlice/angular2-webpack-boilerplate/README.md

 ### Building bundle(s)

 Use `npm run build` and you will get JS bundles, their maps and `index.html` in `dist` directory.

 To build for production, use `NODE_ENV=production npm run build` (webpack configuration is chosen according to this environment variable).

 ### Documentation

 Run `npm run docs` to generate documentation for TypeScript ([typedoc](https://github.com/TypeStrong/typedoc) is used for that) and SASS stylesheets (done with [kss-node](https://github.com/kss-node/kss-node)).
-This might seem a little bit unusual to have docs for styles, but I find KSS very nice tool to keep them understandable.

-### Notes for development
+### Dev notes

-Modules are resolved not only from `node_modules` directory, but from `src` as well.
+- Webpack is configured to resolve modules not only from `node_modules` directory, but also from `src`.
 This is done to keep imports simple and avoid situations like `import { MyService } from '../../../app.service'`.

-If you are using JetBrains IDE, mark `src` directory as resource root.
+Especially important for tests, since they are in a separate directory.
+If you are using JetBrains IDE, mark `src` directory as resource root

+- Upgrade to newer version of `istanbul-instrumenter-loader` (`0.2.0` to `1.0.0`) breaks code coverage

+- Upgrade to `awesome-typescript-loader@2.*.*` is not possible, as it is targeted to work with webpack 2, which is yet in beta and I don't want to use it until it's released

+## TODOs

+- Examples
+    - Typeahead with throttle/distinct
+    - Pipe
+    - AuthGuard in router
+    - Forms
+    - Input and Output
+    - rxjs-based WebSocket

+- Comments on tests